Buchanan in Llano County, Texas — The American South (West South Central)

 C.S.A.
 Salt Works

 Erected 1964 by State Historical Survey Committee.
 (Marker Number 9435.)

 Location.
 30° 44.287′ N, 98° 26.444′ W. Marker is in Buchanan, Texas, in Llano County.
 Marker is at the intersection of State Highway 29 and State Highway 261 on State Highway 29.
+Located 1 mile west of Buchanan Dam.
 Touch for map.
-Located 1 mile west of Buchanan Dam.
 Marker is in this post office area: Buchanan Dam TX 78609, United States of America.
+Touch for directions.

 Also see . . .